Storm Damage: Saying Goodbye - Tree Planting and Care

 Don't Try to Do It All Alone

-Some of your trees may have damage that's too close to call, or may have hidden damage.
+Some of your trees may have damage that's too close to call or may have hidden damage.
 You may need a tree professional to help you decide what to do.
-Don't hire just anyone who shows up at your door following a storm.
-Consult a certified arborists or contact your city forester.
+Do not hire anyone who shows up at your door following a storm.
+Consult a certified arborist or contact your city forester.